-Anyone planning on visiting Friendship should take the time to understand the ideology of the organization and see the beauty of the country.
+Anyone planning on visiting Friendship should take the time to understand the philosophy of the organization and experience the beauty of the country.
 The people working for Friendship are always friendly and will make you feel at home right away!